stevenelson35/stevenelson35.github.io/_posts/2024-01-04-arch-deluxe.md

 - Camilla-ba-dilla

-We stayed at the Douboletree which we had stayed at in the past, but, this time we realize it is a dump.
+We stayed at the DoubleTree which we had stayed at in the past, but, this time we realized that it is a dump.

 We remembered that last time it was cheap, had a nice pool, large rooms with balconies with couches overlooking the lobby, but was a bit dark.

 This time we noticed that the darkness was hiding the fact that it was very dirty.
-And this time, the hot tub was polluted by bodily fluids.
-It was very green in color and had brown floating suds.
+Also, this time we found that the hot tub was polluted by bodily fluids -- the water was very green in color and had brown floating suds. ;p

-Better to forget that experience and remember the beautiful arch (which we have never stopped to see up close -- yet).
+It is better to forget that experience and remember the beautiful arch we drove past earlier in the day.
+Some day maybe I can convince Linda and Camilla to stop and see it up close.
+That hasn"t happened... yet.

 ![Arch]({{ site.url }}assets/media/20240104_202221.jpg)